Diana-Ha/intro-to-java/README.md

 # java-practice
-Methods written in Java for personal practice and learning
+Classes written in Java for personal practice and learning